 Taking Your Sick Dog to See a Vet

 Unfortunately, your pet won't walk up to you and say that they are sick.
 For this reason, it's important for dog owners to notice the early symptoms as soon as possible.
-Schedule an appointment with your veterinarian if your dog displays any of these signs.
+If you want to know how to tell if your dog is sick quickly and without guessing, schedule an appointment with your veterinarian if your dog displays any of these signs.
 Your vet will want your dog’s history and may do testing.

 - Current medications

 - Symptoms your dog is displaying.
-This includes when they started, how frequent they are, and any other comments about the character of their symptoms.
+This includes when they started, how frequent they are, and any other comments about the nature of their symptoms.

 - Blood work – Blood tests can consist of a complete blood count (CBC), biochemical profile, thyroid levels, heartworm testing, and more.
 This information is important to help diagnose conditions like infections, anemia, kidney disease, hepatitis, and diabetes.